ustankie/ustankie/README.md

 ## 👩‍💻 Examples of work

+- **Online school database (Microsoft SQL Server, Vertabelo)**
+- **Blog (React, Express.js, MongoDB)**

-• solved excercises from C laboratory - some very long, including the card game of war or a programme that gives information about succession to the British throne
+- solved excercises from C laboratory - some very long, including the card game of war or a programme that gives information about succession to the British throne

-• solved algorithmic problems from Algorithms and Data Structures course - in the fields of:
+- solved algorithmic problems from Algorithms and Data Structures course - in the fields of:
   - 🍡  **sorting algorithms** \
         (quick sort, merge sort, counting sort, radix sort, heap sort)
   - 📈  **graph algorithms** \